 The Origins of the Name

 Greek hero Ulysses (some called him Odysseus) had some wild adventures as king of Ithaca, his wooden horse filled with armed soldiers in Troy being one of them.

 He thereafter sailed home to a tame and relatively boring family and castle.
 The poem titled “Ulysses”, by Alfred Lord Tennyson, tells of him longing to go adventuring again with his shipmates of old.

-The Ulysses Motorcycle Association of South Africa offers opportunities for over forty year olds to get out there and show the world that we still have what it takes to enjoy the excitement that awaits every skilled rider and would be rider to show that we aren’t ready to lay back and watch the weeds grow and then look back and wonder "could I have done better".
+This draws a parallel with Ulysses bikers with the Ulysses Motorcycle Association of South Africa offering opportunities for over forty year olds to get out there and show the world that we still have what it takes to enjoy the excitement that awaits every rider, and would be rider, to show that we aren’t ready to lay back and watch the weeds grow and then look back and wonder "could I have done better".